danilnagy/design-ai/docs/setup/index.md

 - x_num (`int`, "Item Access") - this number specifies the grid's x-dimension
 - y_num (`int`, "Item Access") - this number specifies the grid's y-dimension
 - spacing (`float`, "Item Access") - this number specifies the grid's spacing
-- attractor (`Point3d`, "Item Access") - this point specifies the location of the attractor point
+- attractor (`Point3d`, "Item Access") - this point specifies the location of the attractor point.
+It is set up to automatically reference the point from the Rhino file using a `Pipeline` component.

 The `Python` component has also been set up with two outputs which we will populate with data within our script: